kalpeshnehete/infracloud_assignment/README.md

 Step -7] Now if you again create POST request using the same LONG URL which you ented earlier .If the url already exists then it will return you the SHORT URL which was created earlier for the existing LONG URL .

 Step -8] Now if you to want to check the shortened url .
-Open your browser and use https://127.0.0.1:8000/<shortenedurl>
+Open your browser and use http://127.0.0.1:8000/<shortenedurl>
 Example :
          If your long url is : http://youtube.com
-         You will get a shortened url of 7characters : ab3q563 To test the shortened url , Open the browser and Enter url in given format: https://127.0.0.1:8000/ab3q563 You will be redirected to your long url : http://youtube.com
+         You will get a shortened url of 7characters : ab3q563 To test the shortened url , Open the browser and Enter url in given format: http://127.0.0.1:8000/ab3q563 You will be redirected to your long url : http://youtube.com

+Step -9] In your browser type the address : http://127.0.0.1:8000/allurl